Garodden/django_practice/README.md

 # this is a experimental repository.
 I DO WHAT I WANT but,
-## advices from strangers are always welcomed
+## advices from strangers is always welcomed